Airport 1975: Production

 Airport 1975 used a Boeing 747-123 (s/n 20390.
 Registration N9675), rented from American Airlines when it was temporarily taken out of passenger service at the start of American's restructuring away from the fleet of Boeing jumbo jets in mid-1974.
 The aircraft was leased to Trans Mediterranean Airways briefly in 1976, before returning and being converted into an "American Freighter" variant.
-In 1984, the aircraft was sold to UPS, where it continued to serve as a freighter for over 20 years before being retired to desert storage in 2005 (and scrapped in 2011).
+In 1984, the aircraft was sold to UPS, where it continued to serve as a freighter for over 20 years before being retired to desert storage in 2005, then scrapped in 2011.

 The film was shot on location at Salt Lake City International Airport.
 Aerials shots over Heber City, Utah and the Wasatch Mountains are included.
+The airport interior scenes were shot extensively at Washington Dulles International, which features heavily in the opening credits and the early portion of the film.
+In the film, Dulles is depicted in its original, unextended form, showing the mobile lounges which originally took all passengers to and from the main terminal building directly to the aircraft - this arrangement has largely been replaced with satellite concourses served by an underground people mover system.

-As Sister Ruth, Helen Reddy performs a solo acoustic version of her song "Best Friend" (originally on her 1971 debut album I Don't Know How to Love Him) to an ailing Linda Blair.
+As Sister Ruth, Helen Reddy performs a solo acoustic version of her song "Best Friend" (originally on her 1971 debut album I Don't Know How to Love Him) to an ailing Janice Abbott (Linda Blair).
 The song was written by Reddy and Ray Burton, who also co-wrote her hit single "I Am Woman".